 In this series of posts, I consider how algebra can be used to answer a question about the 2048 game: From looking at a screenshot of the final board, can I figure out how many moves were needed to reach the final board?
 Can I calculate how many new 2-tiles and 4-tiles were introduced to the board throughout the course of this game?
 In this post, we consider the event horizon of 2048, which I reached after about four weeks of intermittent doodling:

-In the previous posts, we have developed a system of two equations in two unknowns to solve for and
+In the previous posts, we have developed a system of two equations in two unknowns to solve for t and f, the number of 2-tiles and 4-tiles (respectively) that appeared throughout the course of the game.

 The first equation,

-says that the sum of the tiles that were introduced has to be equal to the sum of the tiles that appear on the final board.
+says that the sum of the tiles that were introduced has to be equal to the sum of the tiles T_i that appear on the final board.
 Directly adding the sixteen tiles above yields

 This sum can also be calculated using a trick to be discussed in tomorrow’s post.